tonyvugithub/food-artist/README.md

 ## Built with

 ### `React`
- - Built modern React app using React hooks
+ - Apply React hooks for modern React app development
+ - Modulize codes for easy maintenance and update

+### `Redux`
+ - Apply `Redux Toolkit` for compact code structure and logic flows
+ -